Title (JP): Summer Pockets (サマーポケッツ)

 The fifth and sixth routes are Summer Pockets’ equivalent of Air’s “Air”, Clannad’s “After Story” and Little Busters’ “Refrain”, and are especially reminiscent of the former two due to the main theme being the bond between parent and child.
 While the routes themselves are undeniably of high quality and have no significant faults of their own, this is also the greatest flaw in the game’s overarching narrative; The “true” routes’ main theme and narrative is for the most part unrelated to the heroines’.
 While it may not be entirely fair to fault the game for what is for the most part a genre contrivance, this is unfortunately noticeable due to how Little Busters managed to handle it magnificently.

-Another slight problem with the game is how it is very noticeably far shorter than previous Key games, the reviewer having managed to clear it in under three days.
+Another slight problem with the game is how it is very noticeably far shorter than previous Key games, with the reviewer having managed to clear it in under three days.
 Though there is some replay value in the vein of an Angel Beats-style achievement/flag system which encourages the player to experiment with multiple choices, the choices do not impact the story as much as Angel Beats’ did making this far less of an incentive.
 The minigames, similar to the battles and baseball of Little Busters, can be a fun time waster but are ultimately irrelevant.
-Additionally, there are numerous interesting side characters who do not have much screen time, which adds to making the player feel like something is lacking.
+Additionally, there are numerous interesting side characters who do not have much screen time, which adds to making the player feel like something is lacking, especially when considering how side characters in similar positions in previous Key games such as Clannad and Little Busters were given ample amounts of attention.

 The Good: Compelling and moving narrative, fun characters, magnificent soundtrack and voice acting.